phoddie/runmod/readme.md

 In practice, this is sufficient for most mods.
 If you need more, increase the number and rebuild `runmod`.

-You can see the number of keys used while `runmod` is executing by looking at the "Keys used" area of the Instruments panel in xsbug.
+You can see the number of keys used while `runmod` is executing by looking at the "Keys used" area of the Instrumentation panel in xsbug.

 #### Host / Built-in modules
 The host itself is built using JavaScript modules.
 Those modules are available to mods.
 The following modules from the Moddable SDK are built-into the `runmod` host: